Leave a Message

 Kirkland Real Estate Market Trends

-In September 2025, Kirkland home prices were down 6.0% compared to last year, selling for a median price of $1.4M.
-On average, homes in Kirkland sell after 33 days on the market compared to 12 days last year.
-There were 128 homes sold in September this year, up from 102 last year.
+Over the three months ending April 2026, Kirkland home prices were down 5.7% compared to the same period last year, selling for a median price of $1.3M.
+On average, homes in Kirkland sell after 13 days on the market compared to 6 days last year.
+There were 306 homes sold in April this year, down from 351 last year.

 Median Sale Price